 Couscous and Asparagus Stuffed Peppers

-Golden raisins, aromatic spices, couscous, and asparagus cooked with beef blanketed in a tender roasted pepper – pure culinary delight.
-And the best part?
-They are already portioned and easy to serve.
+Golden raisins, aromatic spices, couscous, and asparagus cooked with beef are all blanketed together in a tender roasted pepper – pure culinary delight.

 Imagine opening the lid of a vividly painted tagine and unleashing the hot, scented steam that has been trapped for hours under the ceramic top hat.
 Cumin, ginger, garlic all permeate the air and it just smells like the best rendition of the Middle East you’ve seen to date.
 Buttery, toasted couscous and plump golden raisins are a wonderful accompaniment to your Morrocan feast.
 Are you ready to dig in?